seolcu/seolcu.com/content/about/_index.md

 Since it is a prototype, it **does not provide the real information.**

-This project was built for the AI Introduction course at Ajou University.
+This project was built for the `AI Introduction` course at `Ajou University`.

 It is built with [React](https://react.dev), [Vite](https://vitejs.dev/) and [Tailwind CSS](https://tailwindcss.com/).